Home

 • Agree to disagree if consensus cannot be reached

-If eligibility has already been agreed upon, the special education teacher should present a written plan at the meeting.
-This will contain your child's goals, objectives, modifications and accomodations.
-Each area will be explained to you along with the services that your child will receive in order to achieve these goals.
+Once eligibility is agreed upon, the special education teacher will present the written IEP plan.
+This plan will contain your child's goals, objectives, modifications and accommodations.
+Each area will be explained to you as well as any services that your child will receive in order to achieve these goals.
+The IEP should be very specific.
+At the end of the IEP meeting you will be asked to sign a form indicating that you participated on the team.
+You will then be asked to sign a document indicating your consent.

-If you do not agree with the IEP, the team will need to determine the next step.
+If you did not agree with the IEP team's recommendations, the team will determine the next step.
 This may include the following:

 • Additional testing